Everett Case: At North Carolina State University

 Upon leaving the Navy in 1946, Case assumed coaching duties at N.C.
 State.
 In 18 years, he compiled a 377–134 (.737) record—still the best in school history.
 He won nine straight conference titles from 1946 to 1955.
-He won six straight Southern Conference titles before the Wolfpack joined most of the SoCon's other large schools in forming the Atlantic Coast Conference, and then led the Wolfpack to the first three conference titles.
+He won six straight Southern Conference titles before the Wolfpack joined most of the SoCon's other large schools in forming the Atlantic Coast Conference, and then led the Wolfpack to win the ACC's first three conference titles.
 He added a fourth in 1959.
 Case himself was aptly rewarded, earning three ACC Coach of the Year awards, in 1954, 1955 and 1958.
 Case's teams finished third in the 1947 NIT and third in the 1950 NCAA tournament.
 The ACC tournament's Most Valuable Player award is named in his honor.

 N.C.
 State had already begun construction on Reynolds Coliseum in 1941, but all work stopped during World War II.
 Case persuaded the administration to build a 12,400-seat arena, instead of the 10,000-seat facility originally planned.
 The ACC's basketball tournament was largely Case's idea, with Reynolds Coliseum hosting the first 13 ACC tournaments from 1954 through 1966.
 It was Case's idea to get the ACC to recognize the tournament winner as the conference champion—and thus the winner of the conference's lone berth in the NCAA tournament.
 From 1949 to 1960, it also hosted the Dixie Classic, a holiday tournament that quickly ascended to the top of the state's sporting calendar.
 Case's teams went on to win seven Dixie Classic titles.